kleczekr/osm/README.md

 ORDER BY n DESC
 LIMIT 20;
 ```
-(The above code is, again, not much different from the code given in 'sample submission' file, linked to in the Udacity material.
+(The above code is, again, not much different from the code given in the ['sample submission'](https://gist.github.com/carlward/54ec1c91b62a5f911c42#file-sample_project-md) file, linked to in the Udacity material.
 As mentioned above, the UNION ALL operator seems to be necessary, and using it, it is difficult to write the query in radically different manner)

 ```SQL
 rosomak|1221345